 Structuring the argument of a theoretical paper in the social sciences

-A guideline for presenting original ideas convincingly to colleagues in humanities and sciences
+A guideline for presenting original ideas convincingly

-First, read the main guidelines at this link: argument_how.doc.
+First, read the main text at this link: argument_how.doc.
 Please study this document carefully and ask if anything is unclear.
 I always welcome questions and suggestions.
 Please also check out the following document, which is longer and more explanatory: argument_why.doc.

 If you are in the final year of the BA in Musicology in Graz, or somewhere in the MA, and you successfully completed everything in the first two years of the BA, that should be enough.
 You should not need to read the following.
 The same probably applies for other BA programmes in the humanities.
 But nobody's perfect, and the same ideas can be presented in different ways, which is why I put together the following additional materials.

 If you are unsure about some aspects of this approach, try going through the following list, one point at a time:

 - Browse general literature on academic writing, e.g. good essay writing. and ten simple rules.

 - Learn the citation style corresponding to your main discipline, e.g. APA for social sciences, Chicago or MLA for humanities.
 For APA, use these citation guidelines, sample paper, and submission checklist.